Bitstorical/ai_debate/README.md

 ```
 🔥 Debate on: "Should AI replace human artists?" 🔥
 Pro (Llama): "AI enhances creativity by automating tedious tasks."
-Contra (Mistral): "Creativity is inherently human and irreplaceable."
+Con (Mistral): "Creativity is inherently human and irreplaceable."

 Pro (Llama): "AI can generate unique, never-before-seen artworks."
-Contra (Mistral): "But it lacks emotion and true artistic intent."
+Con (Mistral): "But it lacks emotion and true artistic intent."
 ...
 ```